Skip to content ↓

 All children within school have regular guided reading sessions.
 Through group reading and reading tasks in EYFS all children explore books and reading in different contexts in a heavily supported way.

-In Year F2 and Year 1, the children follow the Little Wandle weekly reading programme of 3 sessions based on decoding, prosody and fluency and comprehension.
+In Year F2 and Year 1, the children follow the Little Wandle weekly reading programme using Little Wandle Big Cats books.
+These sessions are based on decoding, prosody, fluency and comprehension.

-In Year 2 and above, whole-class discussion and shared reading activities are based on the Think Aloud model; scaffolded and differentiated by need, which focusses on high quality modelling and book talk.
+In Year 2 and above, whole-class discussion and shared reading activities focus on high quality modelling and book talk.
 These guided lessons provide a deeper understanding of what characters are thinking, how they are feeling and why they act the way they do, as well as exploring authorial choices in terms of vocabulary, intent and sentence structure.

 Reading Books

 All children have reading books which are carefully matched to either their phonic or, once phonetically confident, fluency and comprehension level.
 In order to do this, we use a range of assessments, based upon our book banding system, National Curriculum and end of Key stage standards as well as reading speed and other teacher assessments.
-Children are encouraged to read regularly at home and then will read with an adult 1-1 at least fortnightly within school.
-Some children will read 1-1 with an adult more than that depending on need, age, and stage.
+Children are encouraged to read regularly at home and within school in addition to guided reading sessions.
+Some children will read 1-1 with an adult more frequently, depending on need, age, and stage.
 These 1-1 reading times are really special as they allow for book talk as well as skills development at a very personal level.

 Reading for pleasure